 Q: What can I do if my earplugs are uncomfortable?

-A: If you are new to wearing earplugs then it may just be a case of getting used to them.
+A: If you are new to wearing earplugs for sleeping then it may just be a case of getting used to them.
 Read the directions to see if you prepared them for use before you inserted them.
 Some earplugs need to be rubbed around to loosen them enough to form to your ear.
 In any case, give it a few nights before you decide to try different ones.

 Q: Can I have a conversation while wearing earplugs?